AJDStudios/Resume/README.txt

  - As a lot of what I did in JS originally is easier in React, I will leave the JS file as reference.
  - Typewriter effect redone.
  - All hero animations done.
+ - Carousel works again

         Essential additions
-            - Burger functions with JSX
-            - Carousel functionality
+            - Burger functionality
             - Test (and improve) responsiveness as much as time allows Extra (time allowing)
             - Simplify CSS
             - Add Russian
-            - recruiter and name page if I really want them. issues
+        issues
             - light/dark toggle not working.
             - contact form is not working